yjh0410/yolov2-yolov3_PyTorch/README.md

 Next, I plan to train my yolo-v2 on COCO.

 # YOLOv3
 Besides YOLOv2, I also try to reproduce YOLOv3.
 Before this, I rebuilt a darknet53 network with PyTorch and pretrained it on ImageNet, so I don't select official darknet53 model file...Oh!
-I forgot to you guys that my darknet19 used in my YOLOv2 is also rebuilt by myself with PyTorch.
+I forgot to tell you guys that my darknet19 used in my YOLOv2 is also rebuilt and trained by myself with PyTorch.
 The top-1 performance of my darknet19 and darknet53 is following:

 <table><tbody>
 <tr><th align="left" bgcolor=#f8f8f8> </th>     <td bgcolor=white> size </td><td bgcolor=white> Original (darknet) </td><td bgcolor=white> Ours (pytorch)  </td></tr>